 Coronavirus Testing: What To Know As It Becomes Available Across The U.S.

-After a slow initial rollout, test kits for the new coronavirus are now becoming more widely available in the U.S. That means a big surge in testing is coming – one that will likely cause a significant increase in identified cases of the COVID-19 illness.
+After a slow initial rollout, test kits for the new coronavirus are now becoming more widely available in the United States.
+That means a big surge in testing is coming — one that will likely cause a significant increase in identified cases of the COVID-19 illness.

 Here are some things to know about the tests.